jmarsik/SSASQueryProxy/README.md

 Parameters:

-* server - server hostname or URL to MSMDPUMP endpoint
+* server - server hostname (probably an URL to MSMDPUMP endpoint)
 * db - SSAS database name
 * localeIdentifier - (optional, default 1029, which is English) locale identifier
 * applicationName - (optional, default SSASQueryProxy) application identifier to distinguish your application in SSAS traces